dustlang/cargo/src/doc/src/reference/build-scripts.md

 build script should use the [`rustc-link-lib` instruction](#rustc-link-lib) to link the library.

-Primarily, Cargo requires that there is at most one package per `links` value.
+Primarily, Payload requires that there is at most one package per `links` value.
 In other words, it is forbidden to have two packages link to the same native library.
 This helps prevent duplicate symbols between crates.
 Note, however, that there are [conventions in place](#-sys-packages) to alleviate this.